This is the Manhattan Filet Project, where we’ll show how to take an old-school butcher’s secret and create one “bomb” of a steak!

 - Divide each strip steak into two filet size steaks per NY strip steak.

-*Note – Save meat trimming to make a great stock, and convert to a bordelaise sauce to serve with your steaks.
+*Note – Save meat trimming to make an outstanding stock, and convert to a bordelaise sauce to serve with your steaks.

 You can watch a great video on butcher the Manhattan Filet from Snake River Farms.

-Many cooks today like to sous-vide their steaks to ensure perfect endpoint temperatures and tenderization.
-But I don’t like the cost of a bag or the potential mess that can be created in a workstation with an immersion circulator.
-We prefer to stage in our CVap® Cook & Hold Ovens.
-Watch a short video here on the benefits of CVap® Staging.
+Today, many cooks like to sous-vide their steaks to ensure perfect endpoint temperatures and tenderization.
+But I’m not too fond of the cost of a bag.
+Also, this can lead to a potential mess in a workstation with an immersion circulator.
+We prefer to stage in our CVap® Cook and Hold Ovens.
+Watch a short video here on the benefits of staging.

 Our steaks were staged in our CHV5-05UV using 135°F water temp and 135°F air temp for an hour.
 They emerged at a perfect mid-rare.
-With CVap® Staging, you can choose your desired doneness.
-Finish steaks by hard searing, grilling or broiling.
+With staging, you can choose your desired doneness.
+Finish steaks by hard searing, grilling, or broiling.